syarlag31/Tables/README.md

 ### 🚀 How to Run:

 1. Set up your virtual environment and install all required packages.
-2. Configure your database (SQLAlchemy).
+2. Configure your database (Postgres) and modify the .env.sample
 3. Set up the Flask environment.
 4. Run the application.